 The City Clerk is elected for a four-year term and is paid a monthly stipend for duties defined by Colorado State Statute and the Salida Municipal Code.
 The City Clerk shall have the custody of all the laws and ordinances of the City Council, shall keep a regular record of the proceedings of the city council, in such form as determined by the council, and shall perform such other duties as may be required by statute or by the ordinances of the City.

 The Deputy City Clerk is appointed by the City Administrator and paid an annual salary.
 The Deputy Clerk keeps the journal of the proceedings of the Council, attests by her signature all ordinances and resolutions and maintains them as public record.
 The Deputy Clerk keeps the corporate seal of the City, attests to all official acts of the City, and administers city licensing as delegated by the City Administrator.
-Currently, the City requires licensing for establishments that sell liquor, beer, wine and medical marijuana.
+Currently, the City requires licensing for establishments that sell liquor, beer, wine, vending on public property, arborists, and medical marijuana.
 The Deputy Clerk is responsible for providing proper public notice and publication of such notice when required, in a timely matter.
 The Deputy Clerk is responsible for maintaining the Municipal Code and updating as needed.

 The Treasurer holds an elected position for four years and has no voting power in the city council meetings.
 The Treasurer must be at least 18 years of age and a registered elector.
 He or she must have resided in the City limits for a minimum of twelve months.